Kamran1819G/Rapid-File-Downloader/readme.md

     thread.start()
 ```

-Each thread downloads a specific byte range (defined by start and end) and writes the data into a part file:
+Each thread downloads a specific byte range and writes data to a part file:

 ```python
 response = requests.get(url, headers=headers, stream=True)